 A Brief History of the Cheltenham Festival - A Betting Guide

-The Cheltenham Festival has long been one of the biggest and most prestigious events in UK National Hunt horse racing, generating £4.3 million in prize money over its four days as of the 2017 event.
+The Cheltenham Festival has long been one of the biggest and most prestigious events in UK National Hunt horse racing, generating more than £4 million in prize money over its four days.

 However, it’s also helpful for those interested in Gold Cup betting to be well-versed in their Cheltenham Festival history, not least so that they can gain the maximum insight into the patterns of winners and the types of horses that tend to perform well in the various weathers.
 It’s also important that you know what to expect and what to look out for at the Cheltenham festival.